Factbox - Coming events in the euro zone debt crisis

 -- Ireland, as of December 2011, had drawn down just 34.5 billion of the 67.5 billion euros in loans it is taking from the EU and the IMF as part of its three-year 85 billion euro bailout package agreed in November 2010.

--- Officials from the ECB, European Commission and IMF completed the latest quarterly review of Ireland's bailout on January 19 and said Dublin was meeting all its targets.
+-- Officials from the ECB, European Commission and IMF completed the latest quarterly review of Ireland's bailout on October 20 and said Dublin was meeting all its targets.
+They will review progress again on January 19.

 -- Dublin has recapitalised the country's four remaining lenders to meet its target under the EU/IMF bailout.
 It has poured nearly 17 billion euros of state funds into its four remaining lenders, bringing the total amount of capital provided by the government to nearly 63 billion euros.